Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 ### Collect Alluxio configuration files
 `collectConfig` will collect all the configuration files under `${alluxio.work.dir}/conf`.
+From Alluxio 2.4, the `alluxio-site.properties` file will not be copied, as many users tend to put their plaintext credentials to the UFS in this file.
+Instead, the `collectAlluxioInfo` will run a `alluxio getConf` command which prints all the configuration properties, with the credential fields masked.
+So in order to collect Alluxio configuration in the tarball, please make sure `collectAlluxioInfo` sub-command is run.
-> WARNING: If you put credential fields in the configuration files, DO NOT share the collected tarball with anybody unless you have manually obfuscated them in the tarball!
+> WARNING: If you put credential fields in the configuration files except alluxio-site.properties,
+> DO NOT share the collected tarball with anybody unless you have manually obfuscated them in the tarball!

 ### Collect Alluxio logs
 `collectLog` will collect all the logs under `${alluxio.work.dir}/logs`.